marberi/100days/README.md

 # Day 3 [2019-01-21]
 Half the way into video 2.
 Nothing terrible exciting, but learned that scikit learn had functionality for fetching newsgroups and creating the vectors.

+# Day 4 [2019-01-22]
+Finished video 2.
+Experimented around with the PyTorch implementation of non-negative matrix factorization.
+I was surprised how quickly result changed from being roughly random to make sense.
+Also found out that PyTorch implements @ for matrix multiplication.
+For example A @ B is the same as A.mm(B).
+In Numpy you can write A @ B instead of np.dot(A, B).